Exploring the Utila Cays!

 PIGEON (SUC-SUC) CAY AND JEWEL CAY

-On your way to or from Water Cay, be sure to stop at Pigeon Cay and Jewel Cay for lunch wander the main “path” (no streets) through town.
+On your way to or from Water Cay, be sure to stop at Pigeon Cay and Jewel Cay for lunch and to wander the main “path” (no streets) through town.
 Some Captains may charge a little bit more to stop over on your way to Water Caye, but others may just be happy if you buy them lunch.
-Regardless, its worth it and something you will be happy you did.
+Regardless, it’s worth it and something you will be happy you did.

-This fishing village is actually made up of 2 separate Cays (Suc-Suc (Pigeon) and Jewel Cay) but are connected by bridge, so many folks think its just one cay, and indeed its commonly referred to as Pigeon Cay.
+This fishing village is actually made up of 2 separate Cays (Suc-Suc (Pigeon) and Jewel Cay) but are connected by bridge, so many folks think it’s just one cay, and indeed it’s commonly referred to as Pigeon Cay.

-These cays are extremely laid back and generally quiet, with just a few bars and restaurants and shops and churches.
+These Cays are extremely laid back and generally quiet, with just a few bars and restaurants and shops and churches.
 Though on Saturday nights the disco gets thumping and the dance floor comes alive.
 Visitors are welcome – just be respectful of the locals of course.

 Eating on Pigeon and Jewel Cay:

-Staying on the the Pigeon or Jewel Cay:
+Staying on the Pigeon or Jewel Cay:

 There are a few hotels options available.
 These are simple rooms and very affordable:

--Hotel Kayla - on the water, with 8 rooms, all with private bath and fan, run by Captain Morgans Dive Shop 504-425-3340
+–Hotel Kayla – located on the water, with 8 rooms, all with private bath and fan.
+The hotel is operated by Utila Cayes Diving (e-mail: info@utilacayesdiving.com)

--Hotel Kayla 2 – next door to Hotel Kayla with the same contacts.
+-Hotel Kayla 2 – next door to Hotel Kayla

 -The Lonestar Hotel- offers 4 rooms with private bath, hot water and fan (504) 966-5389